16: No Such Thing As A Ghost In Poland

 Or it could be that he's a very, very bad hunter and he just can't find them because he's a rubbish hunter and he's blaming it on them disappearing.
 That's very true.

-I mean, I know that in Bhutan, there's an official Yeti hunter.
+I mean, I know that in Bhutan there's an official Yeti hunter.

-Secondly, he says that they have the ability to take their feet off and put them back on the other way round.
+Secondly, he says that they have the ability to take their feet off and put them back on the other way around.
 So when it looks like they've walked one way, in fact, they've gone the other.

-Well, I've been to Bhutan, and they have a Yeti sanctuary, don't they?
+Well, I've been to Bhutan and they have a Yeti sanctuary, don't they?
 They do.

 Yes.
 They have a Yeti park.

-And people have stopped paying him now because they don't believe in ghosts anymore, and he's a bit pissed off.
+And people have stopped paying him now because they don't believe in ghosts anymore and he's a bit pissed off.
 So he's decided to claim that the ghosts are angry with people.

-But as well as finding 13 ghosts in Wales, South Wales Police also got reports of three zombies, two werewolves, two vampires and six witches.
+But as well as finding 13 ghosts in Wales, South Wales Police also got reports of three zombies, two werewolves, two vampires, and six witches.
 Wow.

 I think they're on like a paranormal road tour because Nottingham in 2011 said in the last six years they'd had 34 cases of ghosts and they also had 46 witchcraft and three UFOs, all of which turned out to be Chinese lanterns.